-Each year, SPSF makes dozens of grants to educators in the Spokane School District ranging from $200 to $1,000.
-For the 2020-2021 school year, Numerica Credit Union is generously funding two $2,500 grants that specifically support innovation and collaboration.
+Each year, SPSF makes dozens of grants to educators in the Spokane School District ranging from $200 up to $2,500.

-Grant applications are open from November to April for the following school year.
-After the close of submissions, the Foundation grants committee makes the selection of the successful proposals.
+Grant applications for the 2024 - 2025 school year are now open and will close on April 14, 2024.
+After the close of submissions, the Foundation Grants Committee makes the selection of the successful proposals and will inform all applicants of their status.

 The major criteria used in the selection process include: